 The Fleishhacker Foundation makes grants to film projects within its Small Arts Grants Program.
 Please review the application guidelines for further detail on the type of grants made and application review criteria.
 We are more interested in supporting an artist’s vision than educational documentaries.
 Applications are only accepted for the post production phase of the project (i.e. a full rough cut is complete and a sample of the current work is available).
 Filmmakers should have raised and spent at least 50% of their project budget before applying.
 Filmmakers are funded at any point in their careers, but grants are not awarded to film students.
 Only residents from San Francisco, Alameda, Contra Costa, Marin, Sonoma, San Mateo, and Santa Clara are considered.

 Most grants are in the range of $2,000 – $5,000.
 Artists may only apply once for any given film project, and only if they have already secured a fiscal sponsor.
-These organizations’ missions must correlate with that of the film project, it is preferred that a Bay Area arts organization serve as the fiscal sponsor.
+These organizations’ missions must correlate with that of the film project, it is preferred that a Bay Area arts organization serve as the fiscal sponsor, but fiscal sponsors outside the Bay Area are also accepted.
 A letter from the fiscal sponsor stating the terms of their support and their agreement with the artist must be included with the grant application.
 The annual budget requirement for Small Arts Grant organizational applicants (between $100,000 and $750,000) does not apply to filmmakers’ fiscal sponsors.
 However, film projects considered in this grant category must have budgets under $750,000.
 (Larger projects are occasionally reviewed in the Special Arts Grant program and applicants must receive advance approval to apply from the Foundation’s Executive Director).